ibm-cloudintegration/messaging-pot/docs/pages/pots/msghub/msghub_pot_lab10.md

 	The OpenShift console will open.
 You do not need to do anything on the console now, but leave it open as you will be using it shortly.

+### Task 2 - Installing an Event Streams instance

+IBM Cloud Pak for Integration offers a single, unified platform for all your enterprise integration needs.
+It deploys integration capabilities into the Red Hat OpenShift managed container environment and uses the monitoring, logging, and security systems of OpenShift to ensure consistency across all integration solutions.

-1. Open another Firefox tab by clicking the *\+* sign, then click **IBM Cloud Pak Platform Nav..** bookmark.
+1. Open another Firefox tab by clicking the *\+* sign, then click **IBM Cloud Pak Platform Nav...** bookmark.

 	![](./images/pots/msghub/lab10/image6.png)

 	The Cloud Pak log in page opens.
-The admin id and password have been cached on this page also and are already filled in for you.
+The admin id and password (username **admin** and Password **passw0rd**) have been cached on this page also and are already filled in for you.

 1. Click *Log in*.